DNA Test For Immigration Purposes

 How will Immigration results be submitted to the US Embassy?

-Our partner AABB accredited lab is responsible for your family’s DNA results to the requesting Embassy or U.S. Consulate the copy of your results.
-Results may be shipped or sent by emailed as per the Embassy or Consulate’s instruction.
+Our partner accredited lab is responsible for your family’s DNA results to the requesting Embassy or U.S. Consulate a copy of your results.
+Results may be shipped or sent by email as per the Embassy or Consulate’s instruction.

 When all genetic samples are received by the laboratory the turnaround time for your testing to be completed is 3 business days.